oxylabs/quick-start-guide/README.md

 ## Integration methods

-SERP Scraper API offers three main integration methods: Push-Pull, Realtime, and SuperAPI, each of which has unique benefits.
+SERP Scraper API offers three main integration methods: Push-Pull, Realtime, and Proxy Endpoint, each of which has unique benefits.

 ### Push-pull